IBM/cloud-native-starter/reactive/README.md

 ### Setup

-The sample can be deployed on three different Kubernetes environments:
+The sample can be deployed in three different Kubernetes environments:

 1. Minikube: The instructions are below.
 2. CodeReady Containers / local OpenShift: See [instructions](documentation/OpenShift4.md).